 Ideal pets for seniors are characterized by their gentle nature, adaptability to a slower pace of life, and moderate exercise needs.
 These dogs offer companionship and emotional support, making them perfect for older individuals seeking loyal and loving pets.
 The best dog breeds for seniors are those that can easily fit into their lifestyle and bring joy and comfort into their lives.

 Sadly, slowing down physically often goes hand in hand with slowing down socially.
 A British study found that more than one in five (22%) seniors only talk to three people over the span of an entire week.
 Even more alarming, thousands will go a week without talking to anyone face-to-face.
 With that in mind, it’s no surprise that 38 percent of seniors admitted to feeling lonely at times.
-More than half (54%) of respondents agreed that even a short conversation with a neighbor or acquaintance would greatly improve their day.
+Having a pet can offer companionship that might otherwise be lacking in a senior’s social circle.

 Important note: A senior dog is a better companion for an older person than an energetic puppy.
 Please consider adopting a senior dog.

 The List: Best Dogs for Seniors, According to Pet Experts

 1. Shih Tzu

 The Shih Tzu is the most frequently recommended dog for seniors.
 Ten out of ten experts say this friendly lap dog makes a great companion when vigorous walks and large living accommodations are not an option anymore.
 “The Shih Tzu is an affectionate dog who enjoys spending time with their pet parent — whether it’s cuddling or accompanying them throughout the house.
 Plus, this breed is amiable and welcoming to other people and pets,” states Nylabone.